emmanuelvende/AoC/README.md

-# AoC-2022
+# AoC

-:santa: My participation to Advent of Code 2022 :christmas_tree:
+:santa: My participation to Advent of Code events :christmas_tree:

 >_"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 Code for readability."_